Meet Our Team

 She/Her

 Jody has worn many hats with Green Lents, as the Youth & Family Programs Coordinator, Board Member, and dedicated Orchard Steward.
-Jody was born in Vietnam and moved to Portland in 1995, when her parents adopted her.
+Jody was born in Vietnam and moved to Portland in 1995, when she was adopted.
 She grew up in a big family with six other siblings.
 She is one of the four adopted siblings in her family.

 She has a Bachelor of Arts from Portland State University with a focus in education and development.
 In 2014, she spent six months teaching English in Cambodia for a school-orphanage.
 She then spent two years teaching in preschools in the Washington D.C. area.
 In May 2022, she joined Green Lents as a board member.
 In 2025 Jody was honored to be nominated by Urban Nature Partners for Portland Parks Foundation's Joey Pope Award, in recognition for her excellent work leading Green Lents' youth internship programs in 2023 and 2024.